 They may lash out, belittle the critic, or attempt to discredit them in order to protect their fragile self-esteem.

-This aversion to criticism can make it difficult for them to accept responsibility for their actions or engage in constructive self-reflection.
+This aversion to criticism makes it difficult for them to accept responsibility for their actions or engage in constructive self-reflection.

-This can result in a pattern of superficial relationships, where the narcissist is primarily focused on receiving praise and admiration rather than forming deep, meaningful connections with others.
+This results in a pattern of superficial relationships, where the narcissist is primarily focused on receiving praise and admiration rather than forming deep, meaningful connections with others.

 Traits of the Male Narcissist – Sense of Entitlement